bhupeshcoding/Untitled-AI/README.md

 - **🐛 Report Bugs**: Help us improve the experience for everyone
 - **💡 Suggest Features**: Share ideas for new capabilities
 - **📖 Improve Documentation**: Make it easier for others to contribute
-- **🌍 Translate**: Help make Netlify AI accessible in more languages
+- **🌍 Translate**: Help make Untitled-AI accessible in more languages
 - **📢 Share**: Tell other developers about the project

 ### Development Guidelines